-Alwaleed Philanthropies and the Human Rights Commission launch a series of programs to raise legal awareness and strengthen the protection of rights for women and youth in Saudi Arabia
+Alwaleed Philanthropies "Global" and the Human Rights Commission launch a series of programs to raise legal awareness and strengthen the protection of rights for women and youth in Saudi Arabia

-Alwaleed Philanthropies, chaired by HRH Prince Alwaleed Bin Talal Al Saud, has launched a series of training programs in cooperation with the Human Rights Commission (HRC) to promote legal awareness and strengthen the protection of rights for women and youth in Saudi Arabia.
+Alwaleed Philanthropies "Global", chaired by HRH Prince Alwaleed Bin Talal Al Saud, has launched a series of training programs in cooperation with the Human Rights Commission (HRC) to promote legal awareness and strengthen the protection of rights for women and youth in Saudi Arabia.
 The programs are expected to support over 12,900 beneficiaries.

-The launch was marked by a virtual opening ceremony, attended by HRH Princess Lamia bint Majed Saud Al Saud, Secretary General of Alwaleed Philanthropies and Dr. Awwad bin Saleh Al-Awwad, President of the Human Rights Commission.
+The launch was marked by a virtual opening ceremony, attended by HRH Princess Lamia bint Majed Saud Al Saud, Secretary General of Alwaleed Philanthropies "Global" and Dr. Awwad bin Saleh Al-Awwad, President of the Human Rights Commission.

 The training programs, targeting female lawyers, will take place over the course of 6 months and consist of 8 courses.
 The expert-led training will provide a deep understanding of themes pertaining to human rights, and acquaint students with local and international human rights standards; familiarize them with legal consultation practices; and provide support for cases related to domestic violence against women and children.

 The newly launched programs align with the Kingdom’s Vision 2030, in supporting human capital development by enhancing the local workforce to better serve all segments of society.